PoisotLab/MS_network_els/els_networks.md

 different strength of interaction among the network) or *unweighted* (*Figures 1 and 2*).
 This information is summarized mathematically in the *adjacency matrix* (typically named $A$, see definition in glossary) (*Figure 1b*).
-In this paper, for simplicity, time and space, we decided to focus on *Species Interaction Networks* (SIN).
+In this paper, for simplicity, time and space, we decided to mostly focus on *Species Interaction Networks* (SIN).
 Ecological system such as landscape, genetic or nutrient network are not represented here, but they can be studying following the same framework defined further.

 Describing and understanding the structure of species interaction networks is an active, and growing, field of ecological research.
 In this contribution, we will